-Mexico holds benefits for many different types of production and the Qmed said medical device manufacturers can find particular advantages not present in other offshore options.
+Mexico holds benefits for many different types of production.
+Qmed.com stated how medical device manufacturers can find particular advantages not present in some offshore options.
 These qualities should promote consistent growth over the next few years and beyond - provided companies know how to make the most of opportunities.

 Medical device manufacturers can benefit from similar consolidation of resources.
 Manufacturing communities in the country specialize in detailed assembly, like medical equipment and surgical tools.
 These industrial parks take control of transport and delivery, manage facilities and help companies save money on import and export.

 Nearshoring to Mexico also provides the traditional benefits businesses expect from offshoring.
 Labor is much more cost efficient in Mexico.
-Qmed said skilled Mexican workforces are available for less than what businesses would pay in China.
+Qmed said skilled Mexican workforce is available for less than what businesses would pay in China.
 At the same time, economic prosperity in Mexico combined with a commitment to education means facilities can be filled with talented and motivated workers.

-The benefits of Mexican manufacturing combined with a variety of other factors should encourage more U.S. companies - and other brands around the world - to move their facilities to Mexico.
-Consumption of the products by Mexican organizations and patients should also grow.
+The benefits of Mexican manufacturing combined with a variety of other factors encourages more U.S. companies - and other brands around the world - to move their facilities to Mexico.
+Consumption of the products by Mexican organizations and patients also have the potential to grow.
 GlobalData predicted the Mexican medical device market will increase from $4.9 billion to $6.5 billion between 2015 and 2020, according to Today's Medical Developments.

 Mexico faces similar modern health demands as many other countries.
 The global population in developed regions is living longer and faces increased need for products to treat conditions like heart disease.
 The U.S. in particular needs to deal with a massive aging population.